-MedTech startup uMotif raises £5m from AlbionVC, as COVID-19 accelerates remote clinical studies – TechCrunch
+Medtech startup uMotif raises £5M from AlbionVC, as COVID-19 accelerates remote clinical studies – TechCrunch

-couMotif has an app that allows patients to monitor themselves for treatments or drug trials which then feeds into a platform allowing a much faster approach to clinical studies.
-It’s now raised £5 million in a Series A investment round led by existing UK investor AlbionVC, with participation from Oslo-based DNV-GL and existing angel investors.
-This latest round takes it to a total funding size of £7.5m.
+Medtech startup uMotif has an app that allows patients to monitor themselves for treatments or drug trials, which then feeds into a platform, allowing a much faster approach to clinical studies.
+It has now raised £5 million in a Series A investment round led by existing U.K. investor AlbionVC, with participation from Oslo-based DNV-GL and existing angel investors.
+This latest round takes it to a total funding size of £7.5 million.

 The platform is sold into life sciences companies which are gradually replacing centralized studies where patients have to go to a site, such as a hospital, to submit their data.
-The trend has obviously been catalyzed by Covid-19.
-The platform is now used by studies taking place in 26 countries from clinical to real-world settings, and across more than 25 therapeutic areas – from dermatology and rare disease to oncology and cardiology.
-The largest study involved over 13,000 participants tracking their pain levels and the weather.
+The trend has obviously been catalyzed by COVID-19.
+The platform is now used by studies taking place in 26 countries, from clinical to real-world settings, and across more than 25 therapeutic areas — from dermatology and rare disease to oncology and cardiology.
+The largest study involved more than 13,000 participants tracking their pain levels and the weather.
 This was featured on the BBC and published in Nature.

-“We’re excited to help our customers implement patient-centered research designs by using the uMotif platform to capture high-quality data,” siad Bruce Hellman, CEO and Co-Founder of uMotif in a statement.
-“This new funding will rapidly accelerate our development and will ultimately help our customers to get new therapies to patients faster”.
+“We’re excited to help our customers implement patient-centered research designs by using the uMotif platform to capture high-quality data,” said Bruce Hellman, CEO and co-founder of uMotif, in a statement.
+“This new funding will rapidly accelerate our development and will ultimately help our customers to get new therapies to patients faster.”

 Dr. Andrew Elder, deputy managing partner at AlbionVC says: “Now more than ever, having access to reliable patient data during clinical trials is crucial. uMotif’s platform is built with patients in mind; designed to help academics, researchers and healthcare professionals to capture the best quality data in a way that suits the participants.
 It’s a win-win for all stakeholders and the platform has the potential and momentum to revolutionize the speed and efficiency with which therapies can reach and help millions of patients.”